PonyLucky/Light-Novel-Saver/README.md

 ## Informations
 If you see a supported website not working, please notify us with the **Issues** Pannel, add the **URL** so we can fix it.

-Same, if you want us to implement a new website.
-Just say the word.
+If you want us to implement a new website.
+Ask in the **Discussions** Pannel.

 ## Disclaimer
-You are only allowed to use the content of this project to download a light novel when this action is legal is legal where you stand and if it isn't againts the copyrights of the light novel in question.
+You are only allowed to use the content of this project to download a light novel when the law in your country and the coryrights of the light novel allows it.

 ## More importantly
 Enjoy your book ;)